Sanu546/P2/README.md

 In order to allow for easy developement we also ended up with a pretty capable simulation setup which can be seen below.
 <img src="./figures/untitled.GIF" width="800">

-In the simulation URSim is used simulate the UR5 Controller, RoboDk is then used to build the cell, while mimicing the controller position, which is controlled by our program.
+In the simulation URSim is used simulate the UR5 Controller.
+RoboDk is then used to build the cell, while mimicing the controller position, which is controlled by our program.

 ## How to run the simulation